HaiTMai/RecommenderSystem/README.md

 -------------------------------------
 ## Content Based Filter Model
 ### Description
 This is the most simple filter to learn.
-It's very much based on the item feautures.
+It's very much based on the item features.
 As a master of fact, it's difficult for people to create the features and input the values for that features.
 Some people have confustion about Content Based Filter Model and Collaborative Filter with Item Based.
 ### Code
 ![Content Based Filtering Code](https://github.com/HaiTMai/RecommenderSystem/blob/master/Images/ContentBasedCode.png)
 ### Output